Durga Puja London 2025: Top 16 Pandals & Celebration Guide

 UNESCO for the Intangible Cultural Heritage

-1. London Camden Durga Puja – Swiss Cottage Library
+1. London Durga Puja 2025 – Swiss Cottage Library

-London Swiss Cottage Library is the oldest puja in London, supported by the London Borough of Camden.
-Many NRIs in London also provide charity for this.
-Last year, there were about 30,000 visitors found on the puja ground.
+The London Swiss Cottage Library is the oldest public library in London, established in 1963 with support from the London Borough of Camden.
+Many NRIS in London also provide charity for this.
+Last year, about 30,000 visitors were found on the puja ground.

-Swiss Cottage Library also conducts a charitable programme–Namani Gange.
+Swiss Cottage Library also conducts a charitable programme called Namani Gange.
 In this campaign, they try to purify the Ganga River.
 Their slogan is, “If the Ganga lives, India lives.

 They formed the Durga Puja committee in 1963.
 It is a Non-Profit organisation.
-Late Tushar Kanti Ghosh, a well-known journalist in Bengal and former editor of the Jugantor and the Amrita Bazar Patrika, established this community.
+Late Tushar Kanti Ghosh, a well-known journalist in Bengal and former editor of Jugantar and Amrita Bazar Patrika, established this community.

-They promote the Bengali heritage, culture and traditions.
-It’s a charitable organisation that streams Durga Puja online and conducts many cultural programmes during Durga Puja.
+They promote the Bengali heritage, culture, and traditions.
+It’s a charitable organisation that streams Durga Puja online and hosts many cultural programmes during the festival.

 Panchamukhee Durga Puja United Kingdom